odyssey-nz/Getting-and-Cleaning-Data-Course-Project/README.md

 ### 2. Importing the Raw Data Files

-The './code/run_analysis.R' script contains the R code used to import and process the raw data files.
+The 'run_analysis.R' script contains the R code used to import and process the raw data files.

 First, the 'activity_labels.txt' and 'features.txt' files are read into R using read.table().
 The features data is modified to include an identifying variable that will later be used to merge the feature descriptions to the training and test datasets.